Alex-Holzer/Code_Snippets/get_first_values.md

                                          If False, use collect_set for unique values.
 Defaults to True.

     Returns:
-        DataFrame: DataFrame with distinct partition values and collected values for specified columns.
+        DataFrame: DataFrame with distinct partition values, collected values for specified columns, and count of values for each collected column.

     Example:
         >>> df = spark.createDataFrame([